LiamSkop/DataPlays/README.md

 # DataPlays

-This repository contains a Python script that allows you to extract and analyze data from the [API-Football API](https://rapidapi.com/api-sports/api/api-football).
+This repository contains the Python script leaguePositions.py that allows you to extract and analyze data from the [API-Football API](https://rapidapi.com/api-sports/api/api-football).
 Specifically, it allows you to retrieve league standings and team fixtures for a given league and country, and analyze the outcomes of the first x fixtures for each team in the league.

 ## Requirements
 To use this script, you need to have a RapidAPI key, which you can obtain by signing up for a [RapidAPI account](https://rapidapi.com/auth/sign-up).
 You also need to have the following Python libraries installed: